liquidrinu/Arduino/README.md

 #### Main code file is MAIN.ino

-lcd currently unstable and messes up readings here and there from DHT11, solved with software hack, but keep this in mind that reading are not absolute, but doable.
+lcd currently unstable and readings from the DHT11 can be 1 minute off, solved with software hack to keep throughput (memoization), but do keep this in mind.